Victor B. MOORE, Appellant, v. The STATE of Texas, Appellee.

 Id., at 298 (emphasis in original).

 Having looked at the old law and, it is believed, identified at least one major evil, let us now consider the legislative remedy.
-Code Construction Act, 3 V.T.C.A.
-Government Code § 312.005 (Vernon 1988).
+Code Construction Act,

 H.B.
 679 proposed a single purpose act relating to the order of proceeding in a criminal trial.
 It amends only Article 36.01 in two significant respects: first, to except operation of certain steps in subsection (a), as provided in subsection (b), viz:

-"(b) The defendant's counsel may make the opening statement for the defendant immediately after the attorney representing the State makes the opening statement for the State.
-After the defendant's attorney concludes the defendant's opening statement, the State's testimony shall be offered.
-At the conclusion of the State's *797 testimony, the defendant's testimony shall be offered, and the order of proceedings shall continue in the manner prescribed in subsection (a) of this article."
+“(b) The defendant‘s counsel may make the opening statement for the defendant immediately after the attorney representing the State makes the opening statement for the State.
+After the defendant‘s attorney concludes the defendant‘s opening statement, the State‘s testimony shall be offered.
+At the conclusion of the

-Under plain terms of subsection (a) and as judicially construed, accused had the absolute valuable statutory right to make an opening statement in due course of the order of proceedingswhether the prosecution has made one or not.
-Now to conjure that the Legislature would grant defendant the option of a partial alternative order of proceedings, conditioned solely on whether the prosecution first makes an opening statement that may not be compelled, is to concoct a Hobson's choice that cannot be justified by simply saying the amendment is "silent" on that point.
+Under plain terms of subsection (a) and as judicially construed, accused had the absolute valuable statutory right to make an opening statement in due course of the order of proceedings—whether the prosecution has made one or not.
+Now to conjure that the Legislature would grant defendant the option of a partial alternative order of proceedings, conditioned solely on whether the prosecution first makes an opening statement that may not be compelled, is to concoct a Hobson‘s choice that cannot be justified by simply saying the amendment is “silent” on that point.
 Majority at 789-790.

-The majority properly attributes to the Legislature an "awareness' that although the statute says the prosecutor "shall" make an opening statement, the Court has interpreted the statute to allow that privilege be forfeited.
-Yet, it then suggests that the Legislature could have "easily provided" for defendant to make his statement "immediately before the State's testimony is offered" rather than "immediately after the attorney representing the State makes the opening statement for the State," failing which "we are compelled to follow the language of the statute as written."
+The majority properly attributes to the Legislature an “awareness’ that although the statute says the prosecutor “shall” make an opening statement, the Court has interpreted the statute to allow that privilege be forfeited.
+Yet, it then suggests that the Legislature could have “easily provided” for defendant to make his statement “immediately before the State‘s testimony is offered” rather than “immediately after the attorney representing the State makes the opening statement for the State,” failing which “we are compelled to follow the language of the statute as it is written.”
 Id., at 790 (emphasis in original).
-But, in my view, we are compelled to construe the amendment in light of the attributed awareness of the Legislature that the prosecutor may well "waive opening statement," in which event the Legislature contemplated that counsel for defendant will then proceed to make the opening statement for his client"immediately before the State's testimony is offered."
-The Dallas Court of Appeals thus correctly concluded that by its 1987 amendment the Legislature "gave the defendant the tactical choice of determining when to make an opening statement," and did not intend to give "the State the ability to determine defense counsel's rights under the article," and thus "defeat[ ] the right that article 36.01 affords."
+But, in my view, we are compelled to construe the amendment in light of the attributed awareness of the Legislature that the prosecutor may well “waive opening statement,” in which event the Legislature contemplated that counsel for defendant will then proceed to make the opening statement for his client—“immediately before the State‘s testimony is offered.”
+The Dallas Court of Appeals thus correctly concluded that by its 1987 amendment the Legislature “gave the defendant the tactical choice of determining when to make an opening statement,” and did not intend to give “the State the ability to determine defense counsel‘s rights under the article,” and thus “defeat[] the right that article 36.01 affords.”
 Moore v.
-State, 829 S.W.2d 390, at 393 (Tex.App.
-Dallas 1992).
+State, 829 S.W.2d 390, at 393 (Tex.App.-Dallas 1992).

 Furthermore, since the Legislature acted to provide the partial alternative order of proceeding in its next regular session following the opinion in Nickerson v.
 State, supra, it is reasonable for us to assume the Legislature undertook to devise a responsive amendment to resolve that recurring problem along the lines suggested by the Houston [1st] Court of Appeals.
 See, e.g., Grunsfeld v.
 State, 843 S.W.2d 521, at 523 (Tex.Cr.App.
 1992).